 The CHREN provides 2 two- to four-month fellowships to post-doctoral researchers and 2 two-month fellowships to doctoral students.

-The German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE) is one of the leading research institutions and think tanks for global development and international cooperation worldwide.
+The German Institute of Development and Sustainability (IDOS) is one of the leading research institutions and think tanks for global development and international cooperation worldwide.
 It is located in the UN City of Bonn.

-DIE’s work is based on the interplay between research, policy advice and training.
-DIE is building bridges between theory and practice.
-Research at DIE is theory-based, empirically driven and application-oriented.
+IDOS’s work is based on the interplay between research, policy advice and training.
+IDOS is building bridges between theory and practice.
+Research at IDOS is theory-based, empirically driven and application-oriented.
 It provides the basis for the Institute’s policy advice activities that reach out to ministries, governments and international organisations.

-DIE provides 2 fellowships to experienced researchers and 1 fellowship to a doctoral student, each for two to four months.
+IDOS provides 2 fellowships to experienced researchers and 1 fellowship to a doctoral student per year, each for two months.

 The Institute for Migration Research and Intercultural Studies (IMIS) at Osnabrück University has been researching the manifold aspects of spatial mobility and its consequences in the past and present since the beginning of the 1990s.
 The IMIS' tasks include contributing to interdisciplinary consolidation and networking and to dialogues between science and practice through its basic research, its publications, its public events and the scientific advisory activities of its members.
 Thanks to its many years of research expertise and an interdisciplinary range that is unique in Germany, IMIS is now a research institute that is known and recognized nationally and internationally.
 IMIS includes several scientists from various disciplines and research areas including but not limited to Geography, History, Law, Political Science, Psychology, and Sociology.

 IMIS provides 2 two- or three-month fellowship to post-doctoral researches and 2 two-month fellowship to doctoral students.